Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for 10 years.

 - The dasher is always the teacher.
 The teacher stands at the board, and if possible, enlists a helper, either a student or an aide.

 - THIS IS A VERY IMPORTANT STEP!
-For classes of over fifteen students, or so, put the students into pairs, and let them work together.
+For classes over 15 students or so, put the students into pairs, and let them work together.
 For classes under twenty, assign "secret partners."
 Write down the secret partners on a piece of paper, and at the end of the activity, reveal the partnering.
 Emphasize that, even if they are not doing that hot, their partner may save the day.
 They will not know who their partner is!
 If there are an uneven amount of students, make the teacher a partner with someone.

 - Tell the students that there will be prizes for first, second and third place partners.